sQUlearn/squlearn/docs/user_guide/kernel_methods.rst

 theory is to solve the general task of machine learning, i.e. finding and studying patterns in data, in a high dimensional feature space - the reproducing kernel Hilbert space (RKHS) - where the original learning problem attains a trivial form.
-The mapping from the original space to the RKHS (which in general can be infinite-dimensional) is done by so called feature maps.
+The mapping from the original space to the RKHS (which in general can be infinite-dimensional) is done by so called encoding circuits.
 The RKHS is endowed with an inner product which provides access to the high dimensional space without the need to ever explicitly calculate the high- (infinite-) dimensional feature vectors.
-This is known as the *kernel trick*: the feature map and the inner product define a kernel function and vice versa, via
+This is known as the *kernel trick*: the encoding circuit and the inner product define a kernel function and vice versa, via

 :math:`K(x,y) = \Braket{\phi(x), \phi(y)}`